mosbth/mos-theme-no-two/README.md

 `README.md` this file.
 `screenshot.jpg` an image of this theme.
-`license.txt` license text for the theme.
+`LICENSE.txt` license text for the theme.

 To Do